fonoster/fonoster/docs/self-hosting/securing-the-api.md

 Replace /path/to with the actual path to the script.

+Finally, in your compose file, find the Envoy container and mount the Let's Encrypt certificates and open the port 443.

 By following these steps, you'll have successfully secured Fonoster's API with Let's Encrypt certificates and set up auto-renewal to maintain the security of your communications.

+> TODO: As part of the automation process, we should copy the certificates to the right location and restart the envoy container.